nickhir/DGEvistools/README.md

 and contains bulk RNA sequencing data from mice.

-Among other things, the authors examined gene expression differences between WT mice and mice carrying a TDP-43 Q331K mutation in 5-month or 20-month old frontal cortex tissue, respectively.
+Among other things, the authors examined gene expression differences between WT mice and mice carrying a TDP-43<sup>Q331K </sup>mutation in 5-month or 20-month old frontal cortex tissue, respectively.

 ``` r